Kings Mountain National Military Park

 Work on the park didn’t start until after August 1933 when Executive Order 6166 transferred all battlefield and historic sites and monuments managed by the War Department to the National Park Service including the 39 acres at Kings Mountain.

-The NPS along with the CCC chose to not only develop the Military Park but also build an adjacent State Park with recreational facilities.
+The NPS along with the Civilian Conservation Corp chose to not only develop the Military Park but also build an adjacent State Park with recreational facilities.

 As the battleground had been in almost consistent development and maintained privately since 1815, there wasn’t much work for the CCC to do.
 Most of their work was building roads, revitalizing the plant life along the mountains slopes and ridge, and the construction of a few buildings.
 Because the State Park would have ample recreational opportunities for camping, picnicking, and swimming no recreational facilities were built.